Review/Commentary: “Destiny of the Republic” a timely look at an honorable president

 …Author Candice Millard, Destiny of the Republic, Anchor Books, 2011

-“In the course of his comments, (Donald Trump) said things which were hate-filled, vile, and racist…He said these hate-filled things, and he said them repeatedly…‘Hatians?
-Do we need more Hatians?’ (used also in reference to El Salvadorans and Hondurans)…And then he went on and started to describe immigration from Africa…calling the nations they come from ‘shitholes’—the exact word used by the president…”
+“In the course of his comments, (Donald Trump) said things which were hate-filled, vile, and racist…He said these hate-filled things, and he said them repeatedly…‘Haitians?
+Do we need more Haitians?’ (used also in reference to El Salvadorans and Hondurans)…And then he went on and started to describe immigration from Africa…calling the nations they come from ‘shitholes’—the exact word used by the president…”

 …U.S. Sen. Dick Durbin, D-Ill, Jan.
 11, 2018